Who We Are

 Sandy has been organizing grassroots movements in the pan-asian diaspora since 2019.
 Her work is centered around relationship building, healing, and politicization for BIPOCs and immigrant communities that sets the stage for building and exercising power in public space.
 Previously, she conducted research into the roots of inequality in the political process.
 She holds a Ph.D. in Political Science from Northwestern University.

 Valentina is a labor and community organizer based in Baltimore, MD.
-Active in the student movements against austerity in Italy and the UK during the global financial crisis, she subsequently led campaigns around student healthcare, sexual assault and migrant justice in the U.S., and helped thousands of nurses win union elections throughout the COVID-19 pandemic.
-Valentina holds Master’s degrees in Sociology from Johns Hopkins University and in Environment, Science and Society from University College London.
+Active in the student movements against austerity in Italy and the UK during the global financial crisis, she moved to the U.S. for grad school at Johns Hopkins University, where she founded and led the graduate workers’ union drive.
+She then became a full time labor organizer, helping thousands of nurses win their union elections.